ibexa/documentation-user/docs/commerce/shipping_management/work_with_shipping_methods.md

 ![Shipping methods list](shipping_methods_list.png)

 2\.
-Find the shipping method that you intend to edit or delete using the search field and filters.
+Use the search field and filters to find the shipping method that you intend to edit or delete.

 3\.
 Click the **Edit** button next to the method in the list.